-Senate Bill 375 allows law enforcement agencies in first-class cities, specifically Milwaukee, to implement speed safety camera systems (SSCS) and traffic control photographic systems (TCPS) to monitor and enforce speed limit and traffic signal violations.
+Senate Bill 375 allows law enforcement agencies in first-class cities, specifically Milwaukee, to implement speed safety camera systems (SSCS) and traffic control photographic systems (TCPS) to enforce speed limit and traffic signal violations.
 The bill amends existing statutes to define the liability of vehicle owners for violations detected by these systems.
 Under the new provisions, vehicle owners can be subject to forfeitures for violations detected by SSCS and TCPS, with specific conditions such as a minimum speed threshold of 15 miles per hour over the limit for speed violations.
 The bill also establishes administrative requirements for municipalities using these systems, including the need for signage and limitations on the number of intersections where TCPS can be deployed.

 Statutes affected: Bill Text: 346.01(2), 346.01, 346.02(12), 346.02, 346.43(1)(b)1, 346.43